ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/transforming-message-formats.md

     ```

     > **Note:**
-    > Since `ssn` must definitely be an array of three integers, make it a fixed-length [array](https://ballerina.io/learn/by-example/arrays/).
+    > Since the `ssn` field is required to be an array of three integers, update the type to a [fixed-length array](https://ballerina.io/learn/by-example/arrays/).

     > **Note:**
     > While it is possible to work with the JSON payload directly, using record types offers several advantages including enhanced type safety, data validation, and better tooling experience (e.g., completion).